Connect with us

 Sam Tsemberis: Housing-first is the answer to a question that we ask people.
 “OK, what is it that you want?”
 And people would inevitably say, “I want a place to live, isn’t it obvious?”

-So our job as providers, then, was to figure out a way to have a program that we can get money for rent, and money for case management services, and give people who had previously no opportunity to get into housing on their own terms, and also offer the kind of clinical or social or emotional that's needed after people get housed.
+So our job as providers, then, was to figure out a way to have a program that we can get money for rent, and money for case management services, and give people who had previously no opportunity to get into housing on their own terms, and also offer the kind of clinical or social or emotional support that’s needed after people get housed.

 Céline Gounder: So how did you pilot or how did you jump-start this effort?
 What did that look like?